The dos and don’ts when your child wears contact lenses

 3. Clean Your Contact Lenses Daily

-In order to ensure that your child’s vision stays healthy, their contact lenses should be cleaned daily before use.
+Contact lenses should be cleaned daily before use to ensure healthy eyes.
 Clean and disinfect your lenses properly according to the labeling instructions or according to what your optometrist informed you.

 4. Only Wear Your Contact Lenses If Your Eyes Are Comfortable

-If you notice that your child’s eyes are red, or they express any form of discomfort in their eyes, they should not wear their contact lenses to prevent any potential further strain to their eyes, or possible infection.
+If you notice that your child’s eyes are red, or they express any form of discomfort in their eyes, they should not wear their contact lenses.
+This is to prevent any potential further strain to their eyes, or possible infection.